-Policy 3-7: Council shall consider entering into a development agreement to enable proposals for residential developments with more than three dwelling units and bed and breakfast uses with six or more units in the Rural General Zone.
-When considering such developments, special consideration shall be given to the following:
+Policy 3-9: Council shall consider entering into a development agreement to enable proposals for residential developments with more than three dwelling units and bed and breakfast uses with six or more units in the Rural General Zone.
+When considering such developments, special considerations shall be given to the following:

-- (a) that the bulk and massing of the buildings are architecturally broken up through a mix of stepbacks, setbacks, projections and recesses and similar visual elements in the building's facades to minimize the contrast between the building and its surroundings; - (b) that the arrangement of buildings on the landscape gives preference to the preservation of natural resources, including forested lands and good agricultural soils; - (c) that the building features are reminiscent of traditional rural homes including but not limited to thick window mouldings, vertically oriented windows, porches or decks and similar features; - (d) that parking areas are planned and landscaped in a way that they do not create adverse effects on neighbouring properties; - (e) that stormwater runoff from impervious areas is appropriately managed and unlikely to cause disturbance on neighbouring properties; and - (f) the proposal complies with the general development agreement approval policies of Section 6.3.2.
+- (a) that the bulk and massing of the buildings are architecturally broken up to create visual interest and to minimize the contrast between the building and its surroundings; - (b) that parking areas are planned and landscaped in a way that they do not create adverse effects on neighbouring properties; - (c) that stormwater runoff from impervious areas is appropriately managed and unlikely to cause disturbance on neighbouring properties; and - (d) the proposal complies with the general development agreement approval policies of Section 6.4.

-Policy 3-8: The Rural General Zone shall be applied on the zoning map of the Land Use By-law to those areas that are not otherwise in another land use zone.
+Policy 3-10: The Rural General Zone shall be applied on the zoning map of the Land Use By-law as a base zone to all areas that display general characteristics and do not require any distinct set of planning rules.